 One of the key issues in business plan writing is cognitive bias!

 Sometimes, being too close to an idea or a project clouds the judgment.
 As a result, people often start writing their plan using their hearts instead of their heads, which give out a notion of unprofessional behaviour and lesser credibility.

-Four different types of cognitive biases which entrepreneurs should avoid:
+Four different types of cognitive biases that entrepreneurs should avoid:

 - Optimism Bias – Being too inspired and over-optimistic about your business idea.